 - Facilitates the student’s identification of a professional focus plan;

 - Facilitates the student’s selection of relevant course work, and with the development of research interest; and

 - Monitors the student’s progress through the program.

 Professional Focus/Interdisciplinary Component

-The doctoral student designates a professional focus area of study when admitted.
-Course work in social work and other academic and professional disciplines, as well as the dissertation, are planned around each candidate’s focus.
+The doctoral student designates a focus area of study when admitted.
+Course work in social work and other academic and professional disciplines, as well as the dissertation, are planned around each candidate’s focus area.

-All students are required to take a minimum of three units of course work outside the department related to their focus area.
-Outside courses should be selected to form a core of knowledge to support the student’s competency in their area of specialization, and to aid in the development of a dissertation proposal.
+All students are required to take a minimum of 12 credit hours of course work outside the department related to their focus area.
+Outside courses should be selected to form a core of knowledge to support the student’s competency in their focus area, and to aid in the development of a dissertation proposal.

 Research and Statistical Competency

 Each candidate is held responsible for competence in research methods and analysis.
-Students are required to take a minimum of three courses outside the School of Social Work in statistics and research methodology, which are appropriate for their area of specialization.
+Students are required to take a minimum of 12 credit hours outside the School of Social Work in statistics and research methodology, which are appropriate for their focus area.
 These courses should provide evidence of research proficiency in the area of the dissertation.
 A minimum grade of B or better is required.

 Guidelines for Independent Study